 The Travel, Tourism and Outdoor Recreation program, allocates $240 million in competitive grants to accelerating the recovery of communities that rely on those industry sectors.
 It provides funds to invest in infrastructure, workforce or other projects to support the recovery of the industry and economic resilience of the community in the future.
 State, local governments and nonprofits that work in cooperation with local governments qualify to apply for the program.
 Application deadline: The EDA and CAPCOG recommend applications as soon as possible but no later than January 31, 2022.
 Read more about the program.

 CAPCOG will release more information about the Recuse Plan funding when it becomes available.

 The CAPCOG Community and Economic Development Division started a webinar series with its first webinars taking place at 11 a.m.
 July 8 and 15 on Microsoft Teams.
-The final webinar will be August 5.
+The final webinar was held August 5.
 The webinars prepare communities for applying for EDA’s American Rescue Plan Act funding.